Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 3. Primary nozzles

-Dyson and Tineco have a soft roller and standard brush attachments for cleaning floors, depending on the model you choose.
+Dyson and Tineco offer soft-roller and standard-brush attachments for cleaning floors, depending on the model you choose.

-However, Dyson’s version does not have an LED headlight that is present in Tineco.
+However, Dyson’s version does not have an LED headlight, unlike Tineco.

 4. HEPA filtration

-All Dyson and Tineco stick vacuums have fully sealed systems with a post-motor HEPA filter, keeping fine dust particles inside the dust bin.
+All Dyson and Tineco stick vacuums feature fully sealed systems with a post-motor HEPA filter, which keeps fine dust particles inside the dust bin.

 Differences between Tineco and Dyson